 Returns the second within the hour and minute for Date, as appropriate for the specified time zone offset.

-Returns the fraction of second for Date.
-(This has the same accuracy as Day_Duration), as appropriate to the specified time zone offset.
+Returns the fraction of second for Date (this has the same accuracy as Day_Duration), as appropriate for the specified time zone offset.